Cosmaniac/PythonGroupGame/README.md

 # PythonGroupSnakeGame
 Python Group Game [Text-based Adventure]
-/nThis is a text-based adventure
+This is a text-based adventure